natebuckareff/chronoflow/README.md

 > 🚧 This library is experimental and being actively worked.
 Expect it to change.

-Choroflow is a runtime for scheduling Erlang-style message passing processes in TypeScript.
+Chronoflow is a runtime for scheduling Erlang-style message passing processes in TypeScript.
 The original use case was a lightweight alternative to [Temporal.io](https://temporal.io/) for single-node applications.

-## Inpiration
+## Inspiration

 - [Erlang][1]
 - [Temporal.io][2]